 We are proud to be a Rights Respecting Gold Award school.
-This means that children learn about their rights across the curriculum, children learn to respect each others rights:
+This means that the school has fully embedded children’s rights throughout the school in its policies, practice and ethos.
+Rights Respecting is ingrained within our ASPIRE ethos of Respect and Inclusion.
+Children learn about their rights across the curriculum, children learn to respect each other’s rights:

 - in the classroom (Article 28: the right to an education),